Lightweight Battery Options

 Secondly, batteries don't do well in high-heat environments, so you may want to consider relocating your battery to an area outside of your engine compartment.
 However, if you do relocate your battery to the interior or trunk of your car, make sure it is properly-vented to the outside air, in the unlikely event that it gets overcharged and begins venting toxic and flammable gas.
 Most folks use sealed battery boxes with vent tubes directed outside the vehicle to accomplish this task.
 If you do relocate your battery to keep it away from engine compartment heat, be sure to use quality wiring.

 You should also determine how much these changes may cost you in terms of weight.
 Moving a lighter battery to the trunk may not save you much weight at all, if you have to add in the weight of a battery box and six or seven feet of battery cable to run the connection back to your engine compartment.

-Lithium batteries may be able to provide you with significant weight savings without significant performance loss, but that could come with a significantly higher price tag.
+Lithium batteries may be able to provide you with significant weight savings without significant performance loss, but that could come with a significantly higher price tag and you'd only want to consider reputable brands with a long track record and a physical presence (some lithium brands are being sold out of homes or rented PO boxes).
 You may also want to make sure your battery is compatible with your vehicle's charging system.
 Some lithium products may require specific battery chargers designed for those products.